Roykesydon/Simulated-UAV-Patrol-and-Tracking-System/README.md

         pip install -r requirements.txt
         ```

-2. Run OM2M CSE, and wait for setup to complete
+2. Run OM2M CSE, and wait for it to be ready
     - ```bash
         docker-compose up
         ```